Mat Collishaw (1966, Nottingham, UK).

 Illusion and desire are central themes in Mat Collishaw’s work, through which he questions and breaks down traditional perception of familiar images.
 Collishaw analyzes the influence of hidden mechanisms and visual techniques on the subconscious of the viewer.
 His work draws attention to the delicate balance between poetic romanticism and shocking, dark illusionism.
-The forbidden has always been a focus of Collishaw, “I am fueled by things in my past which were suppressed or held at a distance, which have generated some form of hunger to make my work.”
+The forbidden has always been a focus of Collishaw.

-Collishaw often refers to the work of old masters.
-Most of his works contain references to historical themes and classical techniques of portraying nature, characteristic of the culture of a given era.
+Artist often refers to the work of old masters.
+Most of his art pieces contain references to historical themes and classical techniques of portraying nature, characteristic of the culture of a given era.
 Borrowed images are digitally processed and appear in a new interpretation of the relationship between representation and reality.

 Collishaw’s interest in the Victorian era is no coincidence: 19th century Britain viewed itself as a leader in scientific progress and empirical soberness.
 Referring to this period in his works, Collishaw imitates its ornamental, romantic style, but at the same time sheds light on society’s darker side, where base instincts are inherent in man regardless of the time period or of aesthetic or scientific advancement.
 His interest in this era is also associated with the study of the early Victorian technique used to create optical illusions.
 With the help of spectral projections, innovative photography techniques, and zoetropes invented in the early days of the Victorian era, Collishaw recreates effects that underlay pre-cinematic animation.